 This 3-credit course examines the topics of health, safety, and nutrition within the context of the early childhood educational setting.
 Course competencies include: integrate strategies that support diversity and anti-bias perspectives, follow governmental regulations and professional standards as they apply to health, safety, and nutrition, provide a safe early childhood environment, provide a healthy early childhood environment, plan nutritionally sound menus, adhere to child abuse and neglect mandates, apply Sudden Infant Death Syndrome (SIDS) risk reduction strategies, apply strategies to prevent the occurrence of Shaken Baby Syndrome (SBS), incorporate health, safety, and nutrition concepts into the children's curriculum.

 This course will apply as the capstone course in The Registry Preschool Credential.
 You will be placed or working in an early childhood setting with 3-5 year old children and create a portfolio that prepares you for The Registry commission.
 In this course you will be implementing regulations and standards for quality early childhood education, applying knowledge of child development and positive guidance, utilizing observation and assessment techniques, and assessing developmentally appropriate environments for preschoolers.
 PREREQUISITE: 10307174 ECE: Introductory Practicum.
-Prerequisite override required for students in Professional Credential for Preschool Teachers (WI).
+Prerequisite override required for students in the Preschool Education Professional (The Registry Preschool Credential).

 This 3-credit course introduces you to the early childhood profession.
 Course competencies include: explore the concepts of diversity, cultural responsiveness, and anti-bias as it relates to early childhood education, investigate the history of early childhood education, examine regulatory requirements for early childhood education programs in WI, summarize types of early childhood education settings, identify the components of a quality early childhood education program, summarize responsibilities of early childhood education professionals, explore early childhood curriculum models and examine the critical role of play as it relates to developmentally appropriate practice.